How Do You Prepare a Tablet Dosage?

 In the

-which compress the powder and remove the air.
+compaction method, the densified powder is passed through high-pressure rollers, which compress the powder and remove the air.
 The densified powder was reduced

 to uniform granules.
 Now, lubricants are added and compressed into tablets.
 Due